Mary Cantwell

-Mary Cantwell (May 10, 1930 – February 1, 2000) was an American-born journalist and novelist.
+Mary Cantwell (May 10, 1930 – February 1, 2000) was an American journalist and novelist.
 Cantwell served as a member of the New York Times editorial board for sixteen years.
 She wrote unsigned editorials, novels, and commentary for that newspaper, and she also wrote for Mademoiselle and Vogue during her career.
 Cantwell composed a trilogy of memoirs later in her life.

 Cantwell died on February 1, 2000, in Manhattan, New York.
 She was 69.

 Life

 Mary Cantwell was born in Providence, Rhode Island, on May 10, 1930 to Leo and Mary Cantwell.
 She had a younger sister, Diana.
 She grew up in Bristol, Rhode Island, in a largely Protestant neighborhood.
 Cantwell was brought up Catholic and was singled out in her largely Protestant school.
 Cantwell graduated from Colt Memorial High School in 1949.

 Cantwell earned her B.A. from Connecticut College in 1953 and married her husband in December of that year.
 The couple had two daughters.
 They would later divorce.